How to Thrift for Vintage and Where to Store It

 Part of shopping for vintage is wanting something with patina.
 I like a bit of peely, chippiness, and am willing to pay for a certain thrifted look.
 Some wear and tear makes the piece look better to me.

 I have even been known to grab treasures that may have a knick or chip if it’s dirt cheap and has really great visual appeal.
 I can always hide a crack or chip in a dish when used with flowers or a plant on display.
-After all, if it was a dollar or less, I can use it as needed for a short time then donate it.

 I also appreciate the aspect of recycling and sustainability that comes with buying vintage.
 Guess that officially makes me out to save the planet, right?

 And honestly, they really DO NOT make things like they used to.
+Learn more about vintage versus antique, and what that means.

 What Are People Collecting Now in 2023?

 A good place to look to see what people are collecting is to the editors of magazines that feature lots of thrifted finds.
 But what is on trend there isn’t always what everyone is looking for in the wild.
-Since I sell in a well established and very busy antique shop, I see all the things of what goes in and out throughout the mall.

 What I Collect